jiangytcn/gh-blog/source/_posts/2015-07-21-howto-enable-linux-screen-tabs-name.md

 ---
-layout: post
-category : Sysadmin
-tagline: "Enable screen tabs name " tags : [Sysadmin]
+title: "Enable screen tabs name " category : sysadmin tags : [system]
 ---

 This introduction will outline specifically on how to show tab name on an active screen